Early Life

 Philanthropy

-Farquhar is deeply involved in philanthropy.
-He co-founded Pledge 1%, which encourages companies to donate 1% of equity, employee time, or products to charity.
-He also runs the Skip Foundation with his wife, Kim Jackson, which funds initiatives in areas like climate change, health, and equal opportunity.
+Farquhar is committed to philanthropic initiatives.
+He co-founded Pledge 1%, a movement that encourages companies to donate 1% of equity, profit, product, and employee time to charity.
+He also runs the Skip Foundation with his wife Kim Jackson, which funds initiatives in climate change, health, and equal opportunity.